 Pros and Cons of Blackout Shades

-Blackout shares are the right window treatments for creating cozy and comfortable spaces for sleeping and relaxing.
+Blackout shares are the right window treatments for creating cozy and comfortable spaces for a restful sleep.

 Pros

-- Completely block out all light entering your room, thereby providing complete darkness when desired.
+- Completely block out all light and most heat entering your room.

 - Provide maximum privacy in your room.

-- You can use them in any room where complete darkness is desired, such as bedrooms, media rooms, or nurseries.
+- You can use them in any room where complete darkness is desired.

 - Can improve energy efficiency by keeping out sunlight and reducing the need for air conditioning.